katherinekolman/tinyrenderer/README.md

 # tinyrenderer

-This is my attempt at recreating ssloy's tinyrenderer (put link here).
+This is my attempt at recreating ssloy's [tinyrenderer](https://github.com/ssloy/tinyrenderer).
+Still a work in progress.

-I'll be documenting what I've learned here.
+This is mostly just out of curiousity + to learn a little more about graphics and some of the mechanisms behind how things works.

-## Concepts Learned
+## Concepts Learned (notes for self really)
 * Lesson 1: Bresenham's Line Drawing Algorithm
   - approximates a pixel line from one point to another using the point-slope formula + error bounds on y
   - uses y-value error bound to determine which pixel to color